This page was last updated on 3 November 2020

 USA: Center for Disease Control and Prevention / Small Business Administration

-The Bakers Food and Allied Workers Union and the Craft Bakers' Association are prioritising supporting their paying members.
+In March, The Bakers Food and Allied Workers Union and the Craft Bakers' Association both told us that they were prioritising offering support and advice to their paying members.

 Those running news specifically about/for the bakery sector include: